STAGE: A Full-Screenplay Benchmark for Reasoning over Evolving Stories: Benchmark Construction Details

-\paragraph{Entity normalization and scope resolution.} In the normalization stage, entity mentions are examined for unresolved scope, type inconsistencies, or ill-defined references.
-This includes cases such as entities with ambiguous semantic roles, unclear granularity, or conflicting type assignments across contexts.
-An LLM is used to assess and, when necessary, refine entity names and types to ensure that each mention corresponds to a coherent narrative referent with a well-defined category.
-Mentions that cannot be reliably normalized are retained as separate entities and excluded from downstream merging.
-This step ensures that only entities with stable identity assumptions are considered comparable in later stages.
+\paragraph{Entity normalization and scope resolution.} Entity mentions are first checked for unresolved scope, type inconsistency, or ill-defined references.
+An LLM refines names and types when needed; mentions that cannot be normalized reliably are left separate and excluded from merging.